-Just like Studera.nu, Antagning.se and Universityadmissions.se are managed by the Swedish Council for Higher Education - Universitets- och högskolerådet (UHR) - a government authority.
-The admission process is a coordinated process between UHR and Sweden's universities and university colleges.
+Just like Studera.nu, both Antagning.se and Universityadmissions.se are managed by the Swedish Council for Higher Education - Universitets- och högskolerådet (UHR) - a government authority.
+The admissions process is a coordinated process between UHR and Sweden's universities and university colleges.

 Which website to apply to

 If you're reading Studera.nu in English, it's possible you haven't yet achieved the level of Swedish required to study courses and programmes offered in that language.
 The following is a guide to the two application websites.